RFID in Libraries: technology that helps extend impact

 For some, privacy issues are seen as the primary concern.
 People want assurances that no one will be able to track their personal library activity through RFID.
 We understand the value libraries place on their user’s privacy and are committed to providing technology solutions that support these necessary obligations.
 We believe that educating libraries on the technical capabilities of RFID will alleviate much of the concern over what can and cannot be known using this technology.

 RFID tags used in libraries do not contain personal information.
 They only program item IDs and library-related information to each tag, meaning user privacy cannot be compromised.
-The short range of most library RFID systems means that it is extremely unlikely that someone would be able to access the tags on books or other media once the user has checked them out of the library.
+The short range of most RFID in libraries means that it is extremely unlikely that someone would be able to access the tags on books or other media once the user has checked them out of the library.
 Privacy can be heightened when self-checkout is combined with RFID.
 An inquisitive observer would have a difficult time trying to scan all the titles when a stack of items is placed on an RFID reader and instantly checked out.

 Generally, the high-frequency RFID tags used in library items cannot be read at more than 18 to 24 inches from a reader antenna.
 With larger, specialized high-power antennas, such as those found in our RFID gate premium, tags can be read within a 3-foot range.
 It’s highly impractical for covert surveillance to be able to read beyond 4-6 feet.
 In all of our years of operating as a technology company, we don’t consider this a practical threat.